 - won’t spill liquid even if it gets flipped (how awesome is that?)

-- the volume held is half a gallon (equivalent to 1.9 litres) which is huge
+- the volume held is half a gallon (equivalent to 1.9 liters) which is huge

 - a reasonable size of 8in x 12in x 3in to have it somewhat compact

-If you are looking for a dog travel bowl or bottle for crate, the Lixit Travel Water Bowl is perfect.
+If you are looking for a dog travel bowl or a bottle for crates, the Lixit Travel Water Bowl is perfect.

-Another pet water bottle with bowl attached, it holds 14 ounces of water which means a little less than half a litre.
-The Highwave AutoDogMug is also BPA-free and designed to be leak tight.
+Another pet water bottle with a bowl attached that holds 20 ounces of water.
+The Highwave AutoDogMug is also BPA-free and designed to be leak-tight.
 It fits on most cup holders which makes it easy to bring when on the go.

 Forget about gravity, using this water bottle is a matter of squeezing!
 To fill the water bowl, just give it a good squeeze and hold it while your dog is drinking.
 If your dog is done, release the squeeze to allow the water back into the bottle.
-Make sure to change the water regularly to avoid any bacteria to spread and grow inside the bottle.
+Make sure to change the water regularly to avoid any bacteria spreading and growing inside the bottle.

-Available in three basic colors (blue, pink or smoke), the manufacturers insists that there might be a few drops leaked so take that into consideration before buying this product!
+Available in five bright colors (smoke, green, pink, purple, and red), the manufacturers insist that there might be a few drops leaked so take that into consideration before buying this product!

-A lovely can-sized dog travel bottle that is perfect for small dogs during short walk, journeys and trips.
+A lovely can-sized dog travel bottle that is perfect for small dogs during short walks, journeys, and trips.
 It is certainly lightweight and compact but also durable, safe, and leak-free.
-On the flipside, you won’t have water for long so it is almost useful for longer journeys unless you have a sure way to refill the water often.
+On the flip side, you won’t have water for long so it is almost useful for longer journeys unless you have a sure way to refill the water often.

 Not clearly given, the volume contained in either are to my estimates as follows: